duvbolone/X-Plane-DatarefJSON/README.md

 All X-Plane datarefs formatted in json

-Datarefs I used where compiled by Laminar Research on:`2 1208 Fri Dec  9 15:10:07 2022`
+Datarefs I used where compiled by Laminar Research on:`Fri Dec  9 15:10:07 2022` for version `1208`

 I have included a [Discord bot](https://github.com/duvbolone/X-Plane-DatarefJSON/tree/main/discord-bot-example) as an example.